 Sheila Cowley is a playwright and radio producer.
 Her work combines vivid conversation, sound and movement.

-Just back from the Association of Theatre in Higher Education‘s New Play Development Workshop.
+Recently back from the Association of Theatre in Higher Education‘s New Play Development Workshop.
 Wonderful to work with ATHE’s creative team on Rewrite, performed in the fabulous Empire Room of Chicago’s historic Palmer Hotel.

-And who knew Directors Lab Chicago were going to share my question on their website?
+Who knew Directors Lab Chicago were going to share my question on their website?
 Looking for an answer to the ever-loving question of How to Develop Plays with Movement, Sound and Silence?

 Many thanks to Dramatists Guild Regional Rep Dewey Davis-Thompson for the lovely feature in the national Dramatist magazine – with mentions of the St Pete Synesthesia project and recent Fantastic Ekphrastic and Krampusnacht commissions.